Cat intelligence: Domestication effects

 Cat intelligence study is mostly from consideration of the domesticated cat.
 The process of domestication has allowed for closer observation of cat behaviour and in the increased incidence of interspecies communication, and the inherent plasticity of the cat's brain has become apparent as the number of studies in this have increased scientific insight.

 Changes in the genetic structure of a number of cats have been identified.
 This is as a consequence of both domestication practises and the activity of breeding, so that the species has undergone genetic evolutionary change due to human selection.
 This human selection has been coupled with an initial, naturally occurring selective set of cats, possessing characteristics desirable for the sharing of human habitation and living in Neolithic urban environments.

 Cats' intelligence may have increased during their semi-domestication: urban living may have provided an enriched and stimulating environment requiring novel adaptive behaviours.
 This scavenging behaviour would only have produced slow changes in evolutionary terms, but such changes would have been comparable to the changes to the brain of early primitive hominids who co-existed with primitive cats (like, for example, Machairodontinae, Megantereon and Homotherium) and adapted to savannah conditions.

-However, urban living is unlikely to improve the animal's intelligence indefinitely.
-The cat, both feral and domesticated, is likely to be maintained in an evolutionary stasis by its niche position in the food web.